Paulvinc/Xente-Fraud-Detection/README.md

 ## **My tasks in this notebook**

 **Understanding fraudulent transactions!**
   * Do fraudulent transactions have a common pattern?
   * How do they differ from "normal" transactions?
   * What features are important to recognize fraudulent transactions?

+**Error metric**
+  * The error metric for this competition is the F1 score, which ranges from 0 (total failure) to 1 (perfect score).
+Hence, the closer your score is to 1, the better your model.

+  * F1 Score: A performance score that combines both precision and recall.
+It is a harmonic mean of these two variables.
+Formula is given as: 2PrecisionRecall/(Precision + Recall)

 ##